mbloch/mapshaper/docs/development/raster-implementation.md

   and on the DEMs measured it leaves a handful of lines unsmoothed at most (2 of 12,697 on the 1200x1053 file).

+### Closed contour bands

+`-contours closed` reuses the isoline trace instead of running a separate three-state isoband marcher.
+Open paths that reach the outside sample-center lattice are extended through the half-pixel margin to `grid.bbox`.
+The paths are then smoothed and repaired by the same code as line contours unless `no-smoothing` is set.

+The remaining closure linework is fixed.
+A cell-domain mask applies the same validity rule as the isoline collector: a `(W-1) x (H-1)` lattice cell is active only when all four corner pixels pass the shared nodata/coverage mask and the selected samples are not NaN.
+Tracing the union boundary of these active cells creates the outer bbox frame and any internal nodata boundaries.
+This means the closed output deliberately preserves the isoline tracer's conservative setback around invalid samples; it is not a polygonization of invalid pixel footprints.
+Neither these boundaries nor the raster corners are smoothed.

+The smoothed contour paths and fixed domain boundaries are combined, cut at intersections and passed to `buildPolygonMosaic()`.
+Contour paths retain their level and direction through topology building.
+Because the marcher directs every line with the above-level side on its left, the direction in which a mosaic tile uses a contour arc identifies whether that level is its lower or upper bound.
+A raster sample is needed only to classify a disconnected valid component that no contour line crosses.
+Tiles outside the active-cell domain are discarded, and tiles with matching `lower`/`upper` attribute pairs are dissolved so adjacent bands share topology.

+Band intervals are `[lower, upper)`, with the raster maximum included in the final band.
+Only contour levels strictly between the valid sample minimum and maximum become interior breaks.
+A flat valid raster therefore creates one band whose bounds are equal, while an all-invalid raster creates an empty polygon layer.

 ## Commands And Validation

 Most existing commands are vector commands and should reject raster targets